Skip to main content

 The Power of Dream Interpretation in Personal Growth

 Dream interpretation is not about eliminating the shadow but about developing a conscious relationship with it.
+Research in Research in Psychotherapy (Ferrara & Ferro, 2021) suggests that dreams are closely linked to limbic and right-hemisphere emotional brain circuits, and that dreaming serves the purpose of re-integrating and restructuring the integrity of the psyche.
 By integrating shadow material, individuals experience: